 There are several other RMS stations in the area that I have reached out to, to see if they will move to the same frequency to expand the system.
 Illinois state-wide is on 145.610.
 There are two stations (Iowa City and Oelwein, IA) that are considering the frequency change.

-Bruce is working on interfacing the TM-V71A Kenwood in EmComm-1 (radio in the front office) to the Winlink packet system so we have those capabilities in the communications trailer.
-This will allow us to use pre-loaded ICS forms and be able to email them to neighboring counties, or beyond, by radio when needed, or in the cast of an internet failure.
+Bruce has interfaced the TM-V71A Kenwood in EmComm-1 (radio in the front office) to the Winlink packet system so we now have those capabilities in the communications trailer.
+This will allow us to use pre-loaded ICS forms, and other forms, and email them to neighboring counties, or beyond, by radio when needed, or in the case of an internet failure.